-Photography and filming consent form Polka Theatre
+Photography and Filming Consent Form Activity:

-Activity:

-In accordance with our child protection policy, we will not permit photographs, video or other images of young people to be taken without consent.
-If the child is under 16, consent must be obtained from a parent/carer.
+In accordance with our Child Safety Protection Policy, Polka does not permit photographs, video or other images of young people to be taken without consent.
+If the child is under 18, consent must be obtained from a parent/carer.

-Polka Theatre will take all steps to ensure these images are used solely for the purposes for which they are intended.
-If you become aware that these images are being used inappropriately, please inform us immediately.
+Polka takes all necessary steps to ensure images and film footage are used solely for the purposes for which they are intended.
+If you become aware that any images are being used inappropriately, please inform us immediately.